CSC1-1101-TTh9-S21/ps6/README.md

 ---

 ## What to turn in
 If you haven't already, create a `ps6` folder.
-In your `p6` folder, put both your Python programs, then zip the folder up using whatever means you normally use to zip things up (e.g., on a Mac, you can right click and select `Compress`).
-Upload the `ps6.zip` file you created to Canvas.
+In your `p6` folder, put both your Python programs in the folder,  zip the folder, and upload the `ps6.zip` file you created to Canvas.

 **Don't forget your comments!**